mrmacright/Metal-HUD-Mobile-Config/README.md

 1. Close the Metal HUD Mobile Config App

-2. Agree to "Xcode and Apple SDKs Agreement" by opening file "setup_xcode.sh" and press "Agree".
-Close XCODE after pressing "Agree", don't continue with other installs

-3. Unplug iPhone or iPad from Mac > Restart iPhone or iPad & Mac > Reconnect iPhone or iPad to Mac
+2. Unplug iPhone or iPad from Mac > Restart iPhone or iPad & Mac > Reconnect iPhone or iPad to Mac

-4. Re-open the App and hopefully your device will appear!
+3. Re-open the App and hopefully your device will appear!

 #### Still not working?
 Open Terminal and run the following commands to fix common issues.